andyxieyong/gen4mast/README.md

 If the path to the properties file is not provided, Gen4MAST will look for a file called "gen4mast.properties" in the current directory.

+The generation and execution of this tutorial takes a few seconds, depending on the computer used.

 During the execution of Gen4MAST, a directory called **results** will be created, in which the intermediate MAST results are stored.
 This results are then compiled into a SQLite database in the current directory (results.db).

 ### SQLite Results Format

+After executing Gen4MAST, a SQLite database with the results is generated.
+This database can be opened for example with [DB Browser for SQLite](http://sqlitebrowser.org/)